stone-foundation/stone-js-pipeline/README.md

 ## Synopsis

 The `Pipeline` class is a versatile utility designed to manage and execute a series of operations on a set of input values through multiple configurable "pipes".
 Pipes can be either functions or class methods that process values sequentially.
-It allows for flexible configuration, including synchronous and asynchronous execution, custom method invocation on each pipe, and dependency injection via a container.
+It allows for flexible configuration, including synchronous and asynchronous execution, custom method invocation on each pipe, and dependency injection through a resolver or container.
+The new resolver mechanism can be customized using `PipelineOptions` to provide different ways of resolving pipes.

 ## Installation

-To install the `Pipeline` utility, you need to add it to your project.
-Assuming it’s part of a package you manage.

-NPM:
+The `Pipeline` library is available from the [`npm registry`](https://www.npmjs.com/) and can be installed as follows:

 ```bash
 npm i @stone-js/pipeline